oddlama/fora-docs/features.md

 ## How is Fora different from existing tools?

 First of all, you are probably here asking yourself why I wrote this.
-The answer is mainly because I liked doing it.
+The answer is mainly that I liked doing it.
 I always had my minor gripes with the existing well-known infra tools that I wanted to address.
 Is Fora perfect?
 No. Certainly far from it.

 I took a lot of inspiration from amazing existing tools like Ansible and pyinfra.